PoliticalGraveyard.com

 Bachelor, Frank — of West Bloomfield Township, Oakland County, Mich.
 Democrat.
 Candidate for supervisor of West Bloomfield Township, Michigan, 1905.
 Burial location unknown.

-Bacher, Rudolph C. — of New York.
+Bacher, Rudolph Charles — also known as Rudolph C. Bacher — of Brooklyn, Kings County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 1896.
+Delegate to Democratic National Convention from New York, 1896; candidate for Presidential Elector for New York.
 Burial location unknown.

 Bachety, Sondra — of Babylon, Suffolk County, Long Island, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1996.
 Female.
 Still living as of 1996.

-BACHHUBER (Soundex B216) — See also ACHHAMMER, BACHUBER, HUBER, HUBERS, HUBERT, HUBERTY, MACHHOLZ, NACHHATAR, SCHUBER, SCHUBERT, SHUBERT.
+BACHHUBER (Soundex B216) — See also ACHHAMMER, ASHHURST, BACHUBER, HUBER, HUBERS, HUBERT, HUBERTY, MACHHOLZ, NACHHATAR, SCHUBER, SCHUBERT, SHUBERT.

 BACHHUBER: See also Ruth Bachhuber Doyle